microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 To enable the feature, either use the **Toggle Auto Attach** action or, if the Node debugger is already activated, use the **Auto Attach** Status Bar item.

-After enabling **Auto Attach** the debugger should attach to your program within a second:
+After enabling **Auto Attach**, the debugger should attach to your program within a second:

 ![Auto Attach](images/nodejs-debugging/auto-attach.gif)